mautic/developer-documentation-new/docs/plugins/integrations/configuration_form_notes.rst

 :orphan:

 ************************************
-Integration Configuration Form Notes
+Integration configuration form notes
 ************************************

-The integration framework lets developer define their custom messages for the plugin's configuration form.
+The integration framework lets developer define their custom messages for the Plugin's configuration form.

 The ``ConfigSupport`` class should implement the::